parcelLab/parcellab-zendesk-app/README.md

 1. `npm run build`
 1. `zat validate -p dist` - Validates the app against Zendesk's quality profile.
 If no errors or warnings are shown, the app should be runnable.
 1. `zat package -p dist` - This will package the app into a zip file and place it in `./dist/tmp/*`.
 The zip file can then be used to release the app in the Zendesk marketplace.

+## General App Structure

+*Note:* Zendesk enforces the mandatory existence of some files and their folder structure.
+This is mainly for I18N and Zendesk marketplace documentation purposes: Please see [developer.zendesk.com/apps/docs/developer-guide/setup#file-requirements](https://developer.zendesk.com/apps/docs/developer-guide/setup#file-requirements) for more information

+- src: contains all Zendesk app Javascript & React source code
+  - image: contains all images. *Note:* that some images are mandatory and required by Zendesk even though they're are not actively used in the source code
+  - javascripts
+    - lib: contains all non React helper functions
+    - locations: defines the app location in Zendesk
+    - modules: contains all React components
+  - templates: contains the iframe HTML base structure for the Zendesk app
+  - translations: contains all language files for I18N. *Note:* `en.json` is mandatory
+- spec: contains all Jest tests (unit/integration)
+- webpack: contains webpack helper functions